ministryofjustice/moj-frontend/docs/components/alert.md

 - separating alerts that do not involve anything further for a user do – these can be easily dismissed
 - combining instances of the warning, error and information states to reduce the number of alerts
-- that the 'alert role' (read out to screenreader users) should only be applied to one of the alerts
+- that the 'alert' read out to screenreader users should only be applied to one alert

 ### Where to add it

 An alert can be displayed globally or in context, depending on the type of message.

 A global alert is shown on all pages (or any page) and is about the service as a whole, for example service downtime.
-It can also be displayed on a home page to draw the user’s attention to new and unknown issues.
+It can also be displayed on a homepage to draw the user’s attention to new and unknown issues.
 A contextual alert is shown in (and is about) a particular section.

 Place alerts about a whole service or page at the top of the page above the main heading and below the back link (if there is one).
 An alert can also be positioned under a relevant heading, but should not be added to body copy.